stevens-textmining/HateModerate/README.md

 `gpt_label` is the predicted 'label' for these non-hateful sentences, determined using GPT-4.

-## Benchmarking Hate Speech Detectors' Consistency with Content Policies (Section IV)
+## Benchmarking Hate Speech Detectors' Consistency with Content Policies (Section 4.1 & Section 4.2)

 ### Instructions for reproducing (requires API keys for OpenAI and Google Perspective)